 - Separate Amp and Cab models: allows the placement of effects between the power amp and cabinet, supports two cabinets in stereo.
 Uses more DSP.

 - Amp and IR: lets you choose other cabinet models.
-Those from Redwirex, OwnHammer and Rosen Digital are very good and there are a lot of free cabinet IRs on the Web.
+Those from Redwirez, OwnHammer and Rosen Digital are very good and there are a lot of free cabinet IRs on the Web.

-- Preamp: useful for input directly into a power amp connected to a guitar speaker cabinet
+- Preamp: useful for input directly into a power amp connected to a guitar speaker cabinet, or in some cases as a very flexible distortion block to use instead of a pedal.

 In this patch, I use the Amp model and no Cab model because I’m going to use an IR block for the speaker model.